Dear Coventry University,

 request and wish to make a complaint or request a review of our decision,

-you should write to the Information Protection Unit, Coventry University,
+you should write to the Information Governance Unit, Coventry University,

 [Coventry University request email].

-If you are not content with the outcome of your complaint, you may apply
+If you are not content with the outcome of your complaint or review, you

-procedure provided by the University.
-The Information Commissioner can be
+complaints procedure provided by the University.
+The Information

-contacted at: The Information Commissioner’s Office, Wycliffe House, Water
+Commissioner can be contacted at: Information Commissioner's Office,

 Coventry University, Portal House, 163 New Union Street, COVENTRY, CV1 2PL